DALLAS TEXAS – WHAT TO SEE AND DO IN DFW

 Dallas Museum of Art boasts 23,000 works of art.
 Nasher Sculpture Center displays, researches and preserves modern sculptures.
 Visitors have free admission to the Crow Collection of Asian Art.
 All of these art galleries are within walking distance of each other and the theaters in the Dallas Arts District.

-When the $338–million Dallas Center for the Performing Arts opens in October 2009, it will comprise the Margot and Bill Winspear Opera House, Dee and Charles Wyly Theater, Annette Strauss Artist Square, City Performance Hall and Performance Park.
+The $338-million Dallas Center for the Performing Arts includes the Margot and Bill Winspear Opera House, Dee and Charles Wyly Theater, Annette Strauss Artist Square, City Performance Hall and Performance Park.

 In the West End, the John F. Kennedy Memorial marks the site where JFK was assassinated in 1963.
 The Sixth Floor Museum at Dealey Plaza, in the former Texas School Book Depository, houses JFK memorabilia.